-This past spring he was rewarded with Horizon League Coach of the Year honors after leading the Crusaders to their first NCAA Tournament appearance in team history.
-The 2016 edition netted 22 wins, amending the previous program watermark.
-For the second straight year, Jeffrey Schorsch was named Horizon League Player of the Year under Daugherty's tutleage.
+The 2016 edition of the Crusaders netted 22 wins, amending the previous program watermark.
+For the second straight year, Jeffrey Schorsch was named Horizon League Player of the Year under Daugherty's direction.
 In addition to capturing the first league title since Valpo became a member of the Horizon League, the Brown and Gold made a strong showing at the NCAA Regionals in Evanston before dropping a 4-1 result to the 14th-ranked Northwestern Wildcats.
 The one point represented ended a 22-year streak where HL teams were shutout in the NCAA Tournament.

-Daugherty led Valpo to a 21-7 record in 2015; two more wins than the school record set the season prior.
+Daugherty led Valpo to a 21-7 record in 2015, two more wins than the school record set the season prior.
 The 2015 squad finished second in the Horizon League during the regular season and claimed runner-up honors at the Horizon League Championships.
-He has coached six players to over 20 singles wins including Jeffrey Schorsch, who was set the single season record for singles victories in a season with 28.
-On the doubles side, Daugherty has helped five players to 20 or more doubles wins with two sophomores breaking the single season record for wins with 30.
+He coached six players to over 20 singles wins including Jeffrey Schorsch, who was set the single-season record for singles victories with 28.
+On the doubles side, Daugherty helped five players to 20 or more doubles wins with two sophomores breaking the single-season record for wins with 30.

 Overall, seven different Crusaders earned Horizon League Player of the Week honors in 2015.
 During the fall, three players earned entries into the main draw of singles play in the ITA Regionals.
 Futhermore, two teams also gained entries into the ITA Regionals doubles play, where one team advanced to the semifinals and the other made it to the Round of 16.

 Valpo recorded a 19-9 record in 2014, breaking the old school mark for wins a season by seven.
-That squad advanced to the semifinals of the Horizon League Championship after not qualifying for the postseason in any of the previous four seasons.
-Daugherty led Jeffrey Schorsch to HL Freshman of the Year honors, a first Team All-League winner in Dave Bacalla, and a Second Team All-League nominee in Charlie Emhardt.
+That squad advanced to the semifinals of the Horizon League Championship after not qualifying for the league tournament in any of the previous four seasons.
+Daugherty led Jeffrey Schorsch to HL Freshman of the Year honors, a first Team All-League winner in Dave Bacalla and a Second Team All-League honoree in Charlie Emhardt.
 Five players were named HL Players of the Week in 2014.

 Eric Honert broke the school record for career wins (69) while on Daugherty's watch in the fall of 2013.
 During the 2012-13 campaign, Daugherty coached two Horizon League Players of the Week and a Second Team All-League recipient.

-In 2008, Daugherty helped guide the Brown and Gold into its inaugural season in the Horizon League, where the Crusaders finished in fifth place in the conference tournament.
-A year later in 2009, his squad finished in a tie for fourth in the conference during the regular season, Valpo’s first top half finish since joining the league.
+In 2008, Daugherty helped guide the Brown and Gold into its inaugural season in the Horizon League, where the Crusaders finished in fifth place.
+A year later in 2009, his squad finished in a tie for fourth in the league during the regular season, Valpo’s first top half finish since joining the league.

 Daugherty was named Mid-Continent Conference Coach of the Year in 2002, the third time he had received such an honor, after guiding the Crusaders to the Mid-Continent Conference regular season title.
 Daugherty, who also earned the accolade in 1988 and 1999, has been teaching and coaching tennis for nearly 30 years.
 He is a certified USPTA teaching professional.

-During his tenure at Valpo, he has coached 36 All Mid-Continent Conference selections, including the conference Player of the Year honorees in 1998, 2002, and 2006.
+During his tenure at Valpo, he coached 36 All Mid-Continent Conference selections, including the conference Player of the Year honorees in 1998, 2002 and 2006.

 Daugherty was also the head women’s coach at Valparaiso from 1985-1995 simultaneously while coaching the men’s program.